bauchdj/file-browser-web-app/notes.md

 - Change look of "Sort by" and "Options" buttons

 - New secret patten method for user creation

+- Use id to determine user dir instead of handling it on the front end.

 - Rewrite ajax jQuery as XHR && replace all file action post requests with websocket messages
 - Replace ajax with XHR requests for efficiency (remove jQuery)